B.S. American Education Studies

 This course is required for prospective teachers seeking the Resident Educator License.
 The course examines all aspects of instructional planning and examines the common strategies teachers employ to conduct their lessons.
 It assumes students have a deep understanding of the content they will teach and an extensive understanding and appreciation of the students with whom they will work.
 The overriding purpose of the course resides in the transformation of content and behavioral objectives into sequences of instructional activities that make it accessible to students.

-Presents an overview of classroom organization and management, and systematic behavior change techniques required for the effective teaching and enhanced students learning.
-This course explores the social and emotional development of young children; investigates the causes of young children's various behaviors and prepares teacher candidates to support young children in developing self-regulation skills needed to support learning and communicating with others.
-This course will also focus on classroom management practices necessary to build an effective classroom learning community that supports student learning; establishing and maintain collaborative partnerships that are sensitive to family composition, language, and culture with each student's family to foster student learning and development in all settings and skills needed to establish relationships with and use resources of the students' communities to support student learning and development.
+Presents an overview of classroom organization and management, and systematic behavior change techniques required for the effective teaching and enhanced students learning for all children in Pre-K through 12th grade.
+This course explores the social and emotional development of school-aged children, investigates the causes of children?s various behaviors, and prepares teacher candidates to support children in developing self-regulation skills needed to support learning and communicating with others.
+This course will also focus on classroom management practices necessary to build an effective classroom learning community that supports student learning.
+You will learn to establish and maintain collaborative partnerships that are sensitive to family composition, language, and culture with each student?s family to foster student learning and development in all settings and skills needed to establish relationships with and use resources of the students? communities to support student learning and development.

 EDUC 220 - Introduction to Education (3)